upekshaip/tg-ytdlp-bot/README.md

 ---

-### Installing ffmpeg in the System
+### Installing ffmpeg

-It is essential to have **ffmpeg** installed on your system because **yt-dlp** relies on it for merging streams (and in some cases, for transcoding or extracting thumbnails).
+**ffmpeg** is essential since **yt-dlp** relies on it for merging streams (and in some cases for transcoding or extracting thumbnails).
 To install ffmpeg on a Debian-based system, run:

 ```sh
 sudo apt-get update
 sudo apt-get install -y ffmpeg
 ```

-Verify installation:
+Verify the installation:
 ```sh
 ffmpeg -version
 ```